-There are talented singers who make a killing doing voice overs.
-I know a lot of audio engineers who make good money editing sound for video, games, audio books and all sorts of random things.
+There are talented singers who make a killing doing voice-overs.
+I know recording engineers who make good money editing sound for video, games, audiobooks and all sorts of random things.

-Yes, this might not be where they wanted to be initially, but it’s still audio related, and it’s opened doors to other paying gigs allowing them to make a living from their craft.
+Yes, this might not be where they wanted to be initially, but it’s still audio-related and opened doors to other paying gigs allowing them to make a living from their craft.

-This industry is a numbers game.
-The more music you create, the more material you have to shop around. .
-If someone likes a song of yours chances are they’re going to ask for more and if all you have is 5, that could be a missed opportunity.
+The more music you create, the more material you can promote.
+If someone likes your music, chances are they’re going to want more.
+If you don’t have more, that could be a missed opportunity.

 You’re going to hear “no” a lot.
-Deals will fall through, people are going to tell you “you’re not good enough”, family may doubt you….
-Heck, you may even doubt yourself.
+Deals will fall through, people are going to tell you, “you’re not good enough”, and your family may doubt you… Heck, you may even doubt yourself.

-Push all that nonsense aside, and just keep moving forward.
-Good things happen to those who are consistent and persistent with their goals.
+Push all that nonsense aside and just keep moving forward.
+Good things happen to those who are consistent and persistent with their efforts.

 That’s how it’s done, no secrets or special tactics.
 Good ol common sense and action-taking, that’s it.
 If you’ve found this post informative, please share.
 If this is your first time on the site, thanks for stopping by, and please be sure to set some time aside to check out my Music Licensing Case Study.